openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-raw-block-volume.md

 As it becomes more common to run database software and storage infrastructure software inside of Kubernetes, the need for raw block device support in Kubernetes becomes more important.

-To provisione the Raw Block volume, we should create a storageclass without any fstype as Raw block volume does not have any fstype.
+To provision the raw block volume, we should create a storageclass without any fstype as Raw block volume does not have any fstype.

 ```yaml
 apiVersion: storage.k8s.io/v1